The super cow who raised fire-affected calves

 The latest weaners to graduate from Anna's milk are a mob of five fire-victim Angus steers that were purchased from the Moss Vale saleyards on January 22 as bull calves for $65 each.

-Now weighing 180 to 200 kilograms, the steers will sell back into a firing cattle market at Moss Vale on the NSW Southern Highlands on Wednesday.
+Now weighing 180 to 200 kilograms, the steers sold back into a firing cattle market at Moss Vale on the NSW Southern Highlands on Wednesday.

 "They had been through the fires and (the vendor) sold 300 cows and calves that day," Ms Bulley said.